As a kid I loved the moms who brought cupcakes to school to celebrate her child’s birthday with the class.

-As the grandmother of a child with food allergies, I like rules that say food to be shared with the class must come to school in the original package, of if homemade, include a list of all ingredients.
-I don’t think it’s necessary nor does it serve any purpose to enforce stricter limits than that unless of course in the case of a child in the class with a severe peanut or similar allergy.
+As the grandmother of a child with food allergies, I like rules that say food to be shared with the class must come to school in the original package, or if homemade, include a list of all ingredients.
+I don’t think it’s necessary nor does it serve any purpose to enforce stricter limits than that. unless of course, in the case of a child in the class with a life-threatening food allergy*.

 Kids need to learn balance, moderation and self-control.
 Some kids will never learn that, but trying to do it for them may only backfire.
 Studies suggest that children whose parents enforce rigid guidelines over what their children eat often become absolute, out-of-control monsters when the parent isn’t there to enforce the rules.

 There are so many positive ways to help children learn about good nutrition and enjoy foods that taste good and are good for them.
 Learning about food can be fun, from classroom projects with window box gardens to challenging kids to plan and prepare a family meal and share their experience in class the next day.

 Please join me in the fight to save the cupcakes.